-- Acrylic mirror is lightweight, making it easy to manoeuvre and fix into place.
+- Acrylic mirrors are lightweight, making it easy to manoeuvre and fix into place.>

-- It is impact resistant and shatterproof, perfect for using in areas where health and safety is a concern.
+- It is impact resistant and shatterproof, perfect for use in areas where health and safety are a concern.

 - They have easy to clean surfaces, that are less likely to stain or smear.